JinkoSolar — 2025 at a Glance

 Certifications

 The Suntera and Sungiga product series obtained comprehensive international certifications during 2025 covering safety, performance, EMC, transportation, and fire safety.
-The SUNTERA 3.44 MWh liquid-cooled energy storage system completed life-cycle carbon footprint assessment and received ISO 14067 certification from TUV Rheinland — a differentiated capability as European regulations increasingly require carbon footprint documentation for battery systems.
+The SUNTERA 3.44 MWh liquid-cooled energy storage system completed life-cycle carbon footprint assessment and received ISO 14067 certification from TUV Rheinland.

 BloombergNEF Tier 1